Skip to content

 • Data 360 Logging: Offload Flow execution logs to Data Cloud for observability at scale

-• GraphQL API: For targeted, efficient data queries (reduces API consumption vs. REST)
+• GraphQL API: Targeted, efficient data queries that reduce API consumption vs. REST

-• Einstein Trust Layer: Governs LLM data access, masking PII, zero-retention for prompts
+• Einstein Trust Layer: Governs LLM data access, masks PII, enforces zero-retention for prompts

 Licensing Deep Dive